What is the link between collagen and sleep?

 Why take this protein in the evening?

-Taking this protein in the evening helps to maximize its beneficial effects on sleep, particularly due to the glycine that promotes a state of relaxation conducive to restorative sleep.
+Taking this protein in the evening helps maximize its beneficial effects on sleep, notably thanks to glycine which promotes a state of relaxation conducive to restorative sleep.

 What is the best time of day to take this protein?